python/cpython/Doc/howto/sorting.rst

 library provides several tools that do less work than a full sort:

 * :func:`min` and :func:`max` return the smallest and largest values, respectively.
-They make a single pass over the input data and require almost no auxiliary memory.
+These functions make a single pass over the input data and require almost no auxiliary memory.

 * :func:`heapq.nsmallest` and :func:`heapq.nlargest` return